SirrorsMoore1975/SirrorsMoore1975/Documents/IHAVENOTHINGTOHIDE/README.md

 While you are using public, open, no law prohibited, open-sourced applications scripts or codes, you find yourself being targeted and are treated like you are a criminal (not even a suspect before charged guilty by a law court).

 The the Co-Founder of the application of crypto currencies `Samourai Wallet` has been imprisoned only because he developed a privacy tool for crypto currencies and was treated like he is part of the money laundering that the criminal used.
-He fighted and did everything he could in court to clear his name, and he did __NOTHING__ wrong, hitting the right note and has never pleaded guilty, the court ignored the laws and the rules lied down in the country and ignored the evidence in front of the court and still hand down verdict of guilty and has sentence imprisonment him.
-The rules are that *you needed to be involved into the crime, not because you are merely creating a tool*.
+He fighted and did everything he could in court to clear his name, and he did __NOTHING__ wrong, hitting the right note and has never pleaded guilty, the court ignored the laws and the rules lied down in the country and ignored the evidence he put in front of the court and still hand down verdict of guilty and has sentenced him imprisonment for 5 years.
+The rules are that *you needed to be participated into the crime, not because you are just merely involved in creating a tool the criminal is using*.
 See [the interview](https://www.youtube.com/watch?v=Fshsk8MCAf4&t=885s){:target="_blank"} before he is imprisoned.

 A former young data analyst who worked for the government intelligent has fled from his home country only because he realized the country has been secretly invading the public privacy of the entire planet through TVs, monitors and phones without the user consent or law court order.
 He is still a wanted fugitive by the government for exposing the secret operation on individual privacy.